Hopkins has 2 TDs, Texans beat Colts 20-17 to top AFC South

-The Texans (7-4), who were routed by Baltimore 41-7 on Sunday, trailed by four early in the fourth quarter when Hopkins got in front of Pierre Desir and stretched out to haul in a 30-yard reception for a 20-17 lead.
+The Texans (7-4), who were embarrassed by Baltimore 41-7 on Sunday, trailed by four early in the fourth quarter when Hopkins got in front of Pierre Desir and stretched out to haul in a 30-yard reception to give the Texans a 20-17 lead.
 The Texans got things going on that drive with a 33-yard run by Carlos Hyde.

-”It was a good team win,” coach Bill O’Brien said. ”Guys came in here on Monday to turn the page and were very focused … this week and it showed up on the field.”

-Houston’s defense stepped up after the touchdown by Hopkins, forcing a punt on the next drive before stopping the Colts (6-5) on fourth-and-7 with 3 minutes left.
+Houston’s defense stepped up after that, forcing a punt on the next drive before stopping the Colts (6-5) on fourth-and-7 with 3 minutes left.
 Jacoby Brissett threw for 129 yards, and came up a yard shy of a first down on Indy’s fourth-down attempt late in the fourth quarter.

-”There’s still plenty of football left, and we’re far from out of this thing,” Colts coach Frank Reich said. ”This was a playoff atmosphere.
-Obviously, it was a good opportunity for us to take sole possession and have a sweep of Houston, but it didn’t work out that way.”

-Hopkins finished with 94 yards receiving and his first TD reception came on a 35-yard grab in the second quarter.

 There were about 6 minutes left in the third quarter when Jonathan Williams, who helped fill in for injured starter Marlon Mack, wriggled away from three defenders and dashed 13 yards for a touchdown to put the Colts up 17-10.